jina-ai/vectordb/README.md

 # Vector Database for Python Developers

+Vector Databases are databases that store embeddings representing data to provide semantic similarity between objects.
+Vector databases are used to perform similarity search between multimodal data, such as text, image, audio or videos and also are powering LLM applications to provide context for LLMs to improve the results of the generation and prevent evaluations.

 `vectordb` is a simple, user-friendly solution for Python developers looking to create their own vector database with CRUD support.
 Vector databases are a key component of the stack needed to use LLMs as they allow them to have access to context and memory.
 Many of the solutions out there require developers and users to use complex solutions that are often not needed.
 With `vectordb`, you can easily create your own vector database solution that can work locally and still be easily deployed and served with scalability features such as sharding and replication.

 Start with your solution as a local library and seamlessly transition into a served database with all the needed capability.
 No extra complexity than the needed one.